-- In the waters of Lake Gordon within 50 metres of the intake - In the waters of Lake Gordon within 50 metres of the Gordon Dam - In the waters of McPartlan Canal
+- In the waters of Lake Gordon within 100 metres of - In the waters of Lake Gordon between the signs and Gordon Dam. - In the waters of McPartlan Canal.

 Both lakes are exposed to extreme changes in weather and can become very rough.
 Hazardous conditions can occur at any time of the year with little warning.
 Submerged timber is a significant hazard to navigation on Lake Gordon.